TomAston1996/eta-stocks/README.md

 All maven dependencies can be located in ```pom.xml```

 ### Docker
-Docker Engine is required to run the PostreSQL database.
+Docker Engine is required to run the PostreSQL database and Redis cache.

 Change the ```docker-compose.yml``` file to whichever port you want to run your database (default port 5432)